Also known as: Lymph node infection, Lymph gland infection or Localized lymphadenopathy

 The health care provider will perform a physical exam.
 This includes feeling your lymph nodes and looking for signs of injury or infection around any swollen lymph nodes.

 Lymphadenitis may spread within hours.
-Treatment should begin promptly.
+Treatment should begin right away.

 Treatment may include:

 Surgery may be needed to drain an abscess.

 Prompt treatment with antibiotics usually leads to a complete recovery.
 It may take weeks, or even months, for swelling to disappear.

 Call your provider or go to the emergency room if you have symptoms of lymphadenitis.